 Location, Directions, and Hours

 Hidden Valley Ski Resort is located at 17409 Hidden Valley Drive in Wildwood, St. Louis County.
-From the city, take I-44 West to the Eureka exit (no. 264), then exit onto Highway 109 and go north about two miles to Alt Road.
-Turn left on Alt Road and follow the signs to Hidden Valley Drive, where you'll find the resort.
+From the city, take I-44 West to the Eureka exit (no. 264), then exit onto Highway 109 and drive north about 2 miles to Alt Road.
+Turn left onto Alt Road and follow the signs to Hidden Valley Drive, leading to the resort.

-Hidden Valley is open daily from mid-December to the end of February.
-Regular hours are Monday through Thursday from 1 p.m. to 9:30 p.m., Friday from 1 p.m. to 10 p.m., Saturday from 9 a.m. to 10 p.m., and Sunday from 9 a.m. to 8 p.m.
-The Polar Plunge tubing park has different hours.
-It's closed Monday through Thursday, open on Friday from 5 p.m. to 9 p.m., on Saturday from 10 a.m. to 9 p.m., and on Sunday from 10 a.m. to 8 p.m.
+Hidden Valley is open daily from mid-December to the end of February (weather permitting—check the snow report).
+Opening times can vary based on external conditions, but are generally 1 to 9:30 p.m.
+Monday through Thursday, 1 to 10 p.m. on Fridays, 9 a.m. to 10 p.m. on Saturdays, and 9 a.m. to 8 p.m. on Sundays.
+The Polar Plunge tubing park is only open on weekends: Friday from 5 to 9 p.m., Saturday from 10 a.m. to 9 p.m., and Sunday from 10 a.m. to 8 p.m.

-Hidden Valley's Midnight Madness weekends—which typically begin after Christmas Day and end in late February—keep the park open until 1 a.m.
-On Christmas Day and New Year's Eve, there is special evening and overnight skiing.
+Hidden Valley's Midnight Madness weekends—which typically begin after Christmas Day and end in late February—extend opening hours until 1 a.m.
+On Christmas Day and New Year's Eve, there's usually special evening and overnight skiing.

 Lift Tickets and Rental Fees